chonkcheto/fish-network-docs-testing/fish-network-whitepaper.md

   * Fish Schools operating **outside the United States**
   * Fish Schools opting into enhanced or accelerated liquidity features

-Liquidity Premium rates may be adjusted over time based on network conditions and are disclosed prior to contribution.
+Liquidity Premium rates may be adjusted over time based on network conditions, and are disclosed prior to contribution.
+In the future, Fish Schools will be able to opt-in(via a governance vote) to activate their previously locked "Liquidity Premium" to facilitate early liquidity for investors.

 ***